HolaDav/Games/README.md

 A game project from 100 days of code by Angela Yu A game of two players "Up arrow" Key to move the right paddle Up "Down arrow" key to move the right paddle down "W" key to move the left paddle up "S" key to move the left paddle down

 5. Us-state-game
-Guess a state in USA and the name apper on the location in the map
+Guess a state in USA and the name appear on the location in the map
 6.